At Lifestart Foundation, we are commited to improving the quality of life for individuals and communities in Central Vietnam.

 - Installed iron roofs to make houses water-proof

-- Purchased rice, food and blankets for many who were cold and hungry
+- Provided rice, food and blankets for many who were cold and hungry

-- Houses have been built for families who were squatting or were without shelter
+- Built homes for families who were squatting or were without shelter

-- 24 boats have been built which now provide a source of income, a means of providing food for the family and somewhere to live when the river floods annually
+- Provided 24 boats as a source of income, a means of providing food for the family and somewhere to live when the river floods annually

 - Renovated the Dien Ban Orphanage under the Orphan-Assist program